-The AYC-F/G/M60 series can function both as a reader and as a controller.
+The AYC-Q60 can function both as a reader and as a controller.
 If the unit is connected to a Rosslare secured intelligent power supply, it functions as a controller indicated by two beeps immediately after power-on reset.

-The Lock Strike Output and REX input are located on the Rosslare secured intelligent power supply and not on the unit unit, thus eliminating the possibility of unauthorized entry to the restricted area.
+The Lock Strike Output and REX input are not located on the unit, eliminating the possibility of unauthorized entry to the restricted area.